bulan506/BackendContaminaDOS/Readme.md

 ## ⚠️ Important Notes

-1. Replace `YOUR_IP` in the NGINX configuration with your actual server IP
-2. The default MongoDB port is mapped to 27010
+1. Default MongoDB port is mapped to 27010
-3. The API is accessible on port 8000
+2. The API is accessible on port 8000
-4. SSL certificate is self-signed (consider using Let's Encrypt for production)
+3. SSL certificates are managed by Certbot
+4. Certificate renewal is handled automatically
 5. Logs are available via `docker-compose logs`

 ## 🔒 Security Considerations

-- Change default ports if needed
-- Use strong SSL certificates in production
 - Regularly update containers and system
 - Monitor logs for suspicious activity
 - Implement proper backup strategies
+- Keep SSL certificates up to date
+- Monitor certificate renewal status